 Services: Technical Assistance, Training

-Technical Expertise: Newborn and Child Health , Universal Health Coverage, Maternal Health
+Technical Expertise: Newborn and Child Health , Health Systems Strengthening, Maternal Health

 While overcoming the post-Soviet economic collapse and subsequent lack of resources, the health care system in Georgia is characterized by an imbalance between demand and supply, with large numbers of clients unable to access women's health services.
 An uneven geographical distribution of health facilities makes access to health care particularly difficult in rural areas.